November 7, 2013

 Gun Violence: A Public Health Crisis

-David Hemenway will participate in a panel on gun violence at the Harvard School of Public Health on January 8th at 12:30.
-The event will be webcast live, and available online afterwards.
+David Hemenway participated in a panel on gun violence at the Harvard School of Public Health on January 8th at 12:30.
+The event was broadcast webcast live, and available online.
 More information.

 December 27, 2012